iagoleal/iagoleal.github.io/content/posts/tmux-pair-programming.md

 In this spirit, lately I have been meeting (remotely) with a friend every now and then to talk about life and work on a game as a side project[^game-side-project].

-I began by teaching my friend some [Lua](https://lua.org) and then we started building our game with [love2d](https://love2d.org).
+I began by teaching my friend some [Lua](https://lua.org), and then we started building our game with [love2d](https://love2d.org).
-At first, the setup was basically I sharing my screen in Google Meet or Jitsi and he accompanying and asking questions.
+At first, the setup was basically me sharing my screen in Google Meet or Jitsi and him accompanying and asking questions.
 Since the lectures are pretty one-sided, this worked well but became too cumbersome when we started to make the game itself.
 All the "Now edit line 32" or "Go to the definition of f and change that"